ZackDev/zackdev.github.io/_posts/2021-10-28-dices-howto.md

 Is for creating new dices.
 Here you can specify a name for the new dice and it's eyes.
 Enter a value for name and multiple eyes via the `add eyes` button.
 Single eyes can be removed by clicking on them.
 Finally press `create dice` to add a dice type to the list of available dices.

 # Not Yet Implemented:
-* prevent new dice types from overwriting existing types with the same name
 * add save/load functionality for custom dices using `browser.storage`
-* add the option to select a specific dice type set from a list of sets like D&D games
+* add the option to select a specific dice type set from a list of sets